 Jobs with pensions

 Most jobs no longer provide traditional pension plans that promise workers guaranteed income in retirement.
-Only 17 percent of private industry employees were offered a traditional pension plan in 2018, according to Bureau of Labor Statistics data.
+Only a quarter of civilian workers were offered a traditional pension plan in 2022, according to Bureau of Labor Statistics data.
 But a few jobs and industries continue to provide workers with steady pension payments in retirement.
 Jobs that offer pensions tend to be clustered in a few specific fields.
 Government and union employees are especially likely to have access to pension benefits.
 Consider these jobs that bestow a steady paycheck after you retire.

 The majority (89%) of primary, secondary and special education teachers who work in schools enjoy access to a traditional pension plan for retirement, according to BLS data.
 Over half (59%) of employees at colleges and universities also have pension coverage.
 “Teachers are still predominantly covered by defined benefit pensions,” says Melinda Morrill, associate professor of economics at the Poole College of Management at North Carolina State University.
 “Although public employers are making some movement away from these plans, the vast majority of public sector workers are still covered by defined benefit pension plans.”
 The median pay is $57,980 at the elementary school level and $60,320 at the high school level, which can vary considerably by state and school district.
 Teachers who meet the pension requirements can expect to continue to receive a specific portion of their former salary in retirement.